If you need some travel inspiration, here are some France bucket list ideas organized by month-places I’d still like to see and travel ideas for you.

 - Location: Nice, Alpes-Maritimes department (Provence-Alpes-Côte d’Azur)

 While wintertime is perfect to go skiing in the French Alps, if you’re looking for something warmer, consider the Côte d’Azur.
-For two weeks at the end of every February, the focus is the Nice Carnival.
+For two weeks, the focus is the Nice Carnival.

 The Carnaval de Nice has been running since 1873 and the 135th edition will have a “King Of Animals” theme, which I assume means the floats and giant “puppet heads” (grosses têtes) will be fashioned after animals.
 Like Menton’s Fête du Citron, there are daytime and nighttime parades.